darsor/PeakRDL-rust/docs/udps/fixedpoint.rst

 of integer bits and fractional bits.
 This type is returned/accepted by the field's getter and setter methods.
-The purpose of this type is to enforce type safety (i.e., not accidentally setting the field to a normal integer value) and provide convenient converion functions between float types and fixedpoint numbers.
+The purpose of this type is to enforce type safety (i.e., not accidentally setting the field to a normal integer value) and provide convenient conversion functions between float types and fixed-point numbers.

 The `fixed`_ crate is not used because it has two limitations with respect to
 SystemRDL: